 You might find that wiring in a variable speed LED flasher unit would work better than wiring in extra resistors.
-(I'd already wired in mine and couldn't be bothered dismantle it all again.)
+(I'd already wired in mine and couldn't be bothered to dismantle it all again.)

-Aftermarket Speedo Wiring On A Virago 750
+Aftermarket Speedo Wiring On a Virago 750

 This is where taking the time to label all your wires pays off.